A-PachecoT/claude_shortcut_remap/README.md

 2. Provide detailed steps to reproduce the problem
 3. Include your Chrome version and OS

+## Planned Features

+### Sidebar Toggle Enhancement
+- Implement toggle for Claude's sidebar pin functionality
+- Match the native "pin sidebar" button behavior
+- Maintain state across page refreshes
+- Planned shortcut: Ctrl + Shift + S (configurable)

+If you'd like to contribute to implementing these features, please check the issues section or submit a PR!

 ---

 Made with ❤️ for the Claude AI community